Simplifying travel post-merger for education provider

 …with a stellar team by his side

 “The FCM team have been legendary.
 We’ve had our own shortfalls and problems internally which have restricted us being able to progress through certain areas.
 The team have been massively patient and understanding with that.
-I couldn’t do any part of what I do without them,” said Michael.
+I couldn’t not do any part of what I do without them,” said Michael.

 He called out Account Manager Laura Saville and Paul Jarvie, and Programme Optimisation Director Graham Ross for helping Michael understand the possibilities.
-Whether it’s a domestic issue in the UK or a problem in India or then to South Africa in the next email; they’re always there with solutions, workarounds or honest truths.
+Whether it’s a domestic issue in the UK or a problem in India or then to South Africa in the next email; they’re always there with solutions, work arounds or honest truths.
 While travel volumes may have been lower recently, Laura said the long-term partnership has developed over the bigger picture projects.

 A fresh mindset

-When you need to reinvent your travel program, you need a strong travel partner by your side.
+When you need to reinvent your travel programme, you need a strong travel partner by your side.
 Discover more detail about FCM’s partnership with Michael on what it meant to have the team for support, and what the future holds.

 Want a travel partner to consolidate your programme?
 Let’s talk